Guided by our faith foundation

 Expanding the College

-Dr Gerard Turnbull took charge in 1989 and by the time he’d retired in 1998, there were more than 2,000 undergraduates and 250 postgraduate students at TASC.
+Dr Gerard Turnbull took charge in 1989 and by the time he’d retired in 1998, there were more than 2,000 undergraduates and 250 postgraduate students at Trinity and All Saints College.
 He’d introduced a wider range of courses and made improvements and extensions to the campus, including Kirkstall Halls which opened as part-catered, on-campus accommodation in 1993.

 The College was the market leader in Communications and Media, and in 1994, it launched the Leeds Centre for Victorian Studies, which is still based at the University today.

 After Dr Turnbull had retired, Dr Mike Coughlin – now Honorary Fellow of the University – was appointed as Principal.
 He made it his mission to encourage the College to pursue taught-degree awarding powers (TDAP) and become a University College.